top of page

 Calvin Shepherd

-Calvin Shepherd was born in Port Arthur and graduated from Port Arthur’s Lincoln High School in 1970.
-Upon graduation, Shepherd joined the Marines and served as a Private First Class Machine Gunner in Vietnam.
+Calvin Shepherd was born in Port Arthur, Texas, and graduated from Lincoln High School in 1970.
+Soon after graduation, he enlisted in the United States Marine Corps, where he served honorably as a Private First Class Machine Gunner during the Vietnam War.

 calvin shepherd 001.jpg